cyberbotics/webots-doc/guide/using-the-pioneer-3-dx-robot.md

 ### pioneeer3dx_matlab.wbt

-The "pioneer3dx_matlab.wbt" world file in the same directory as previously, is a simulation example of a MATLAB controller (see the "matlab.c" controller file) as seen in [this figure](#pioneer-3-dx-world-example-of-a-matlab-controller).
+The "pioneer3dx_matlab.wbt" world file is a simulation example an obstacle avoidance behavior using a MATLAB controller (see the "matlab.c" controller file) as seen in [this figure](#pioneer-3-dx-world-example-of-a-matlab-controller).

 %figure "Pioneer 3-DX world example of a MATLAB controller"